 You could consolidate your current FFELP loans into a Direct loan, which would then allow you to be eligible to receive the interest waiver.
 Please be advised, once the 0% interest waiver ends, the interest rate on your new consolidation loan may be higher than your current loans.
 Additionally, the general timeline for consolidation is up to 90 days.

-Natural Disaster Forbearance Questions
+COVID-19 Natural Disaster Forbearance Questions

 Zip code eligibility is determined directly by FEMA.
 Please visit the FEMA website to determine your eligibility.
 Please note, even if you live in the affected area, your student loan file must be at least 30 days past due to receive this forbearance automatically.

 My account was placed on the Natural Disaster Forbearance, but I’d like to resume payments.
 Can I have this forbearance removed?